MiltonMilton/job_hunter/python/src/auth/README.md

 # Auth Service

-This service manages authentication using a MySQL database.
+This service manages authentication using a Flask application backed by a MySQL database.

 ## Start MySQL with Docker